flowjs/flow.js/samples/Backend on PHP.md

 [Chris Gregory](http://online-php.com) has provided this sample implementation for PHP.

 It's a sample implementation to illustrate chunking.
-It should probably not be used as-is (for example, be sure to clean file names for dot and dashes to make sure you don't allow files to escape the tempory upload directory).
+It should probably not be used as-is (for example, be sure to clean file names for dot and dashes to make sure you don't allow files to escape the temporary upload directory).
 The script is unsupported.

 ```php
 <?php